 Operator-level tasks consist of connecting to one of the three serial ports on the Model 125.
 System-level tasks consist of configuring the system and conducting manual system tests.
 Administrator-level tasks consist of configuring and implementing access security.
-All three levels enable you to view the System Activity Log and the System Status screen.
+All three levels enable you to view the System Activity Log and the System Status screen, although these are optional functions at the operator level.